 Goodall responded to this issue: "We should have had the personal conduct policy reviewed more frequently, to make the changes necessary to deal with the issues that have changed."

 What changing issues?
-Mr. Goodall, meting out violence toward the loved ones in our lives has been considered abhorrent behavior for a long time.
+Mr. Goodall, directing violence toward the loved ones in our lives has been considered abhorrent behavior for a long time.
 The only thing that has changed is that your record of wrist-slapping these men has been uncovered by the American public.

 Brothers, you might be thinking, "Hey, I've never physically or sexually assaulted a woman in my life."
 Many among us strive to be fair, caring, and supportive fathers, brothers, husbands, boyfriends, and friends.
 But even if you are treating the women in your life with respect, there are those among us who are not.
 99% of sex offenders are men, and the far majority of domestic violence is perpetrated by men.